alban-okoby/simple_shell/README.md

 ### task 0
 Description of task 0 ..

 ### task 01
-description of task 1 ..
+Description of task 1 ..

 ### Task 02
-description of task 02 ...
+Description of task 02 ...